 Welcome to our news room.
 Here you will find all the latest news from the American Chamber as well as US companies in Ireland.
 If you would like to receive regular news updates, sign up for our weekly email FDI Focus.

-It’s been a strong year for US FDI in Ireland and the pipeline of investment has continued to grow steadily across all sectors.
-But in light of the challenges ahead, like Brexit and the predicted slowdown of the global economy, the Government must deliver a confident message to the world that Ireland is open for business.
+US FDI has remained committed to Ireland during the unprecedented year of 2020 and 94% of respondents to a recent AmCham survey say their corporate headquarters in the US are positive about Ireland as an investment location.
+In light of the challenges ahead, such as Brexit and the predicted slowdown of the global economy, the Government must deliver a confident message to the world that Ireland is open for business.